klarna/klarna-on-demand-android/doc/integration.md

 }
 ```

-We should point out that the `REGISTRATION_REQUEST_CODE` is simply a constant that we will later use to tell that the registration activity has completed.
+We should point out that `REGISTRATION_REQUEST_CODE` is simply a constant that we will later use to tell that the registration activity has completed.

 This is really all there is to displaying the registration view.